 However, a grantor trust is taxed to the grantor.
 That means the grantor continues to be responsible for the taxes on the income of the assets in the trust.
 This is generally a good thing because the grantor’s tax bracket is almost certainly much more favorable than trust tax brackets.

 The Internal Revenue Code has a lot to say about what factors make a grantor trust and when grantors are responsible for the taxes on the income of assets in a trust.
 You can’t, for example, establish what you call a non-grantor trust to avoid income tax issues and then attempt to maintain a certain level of control over the assets.

 How Do You Know What’s Right for You?

 Understanding what type of trust is right for you is only the first decision in a line of decisions you’ll need to make when setting up trusts.
 Because these decisions require considering fairly complex legal, financial, and tax matters, it’s typically a good idea to work with an experienced estate planning and trust attorney.

-Your attorney can consider your needs and goals and help you understand what types of trust are right for you.
-Get started today by calling the Stone Arch Law Office at 612-502-5746 to make an appointment.
+An experienced Minneapolis estate lawyer can consider your needs and goals and help you understand what types of trust are right for you.
+Get started today by scheduling an initial call with Stone Arch Law Office.